Faisal-Sha/Hindi-Speech-App/README.md

 Start the frontend
   npm start

-Set up the backend (see Backend Setup section)

 Backend Setup
 This app requires a backend server to process AI requests.
 Create a simple Express.js server:

+  cd hindi-voice-backend
-Create a new directory for backend mkdir hindi-voice-backend cd hindi-voice-backend npm init -y
+  npm init -y